php-censor/php-censor/docs/en/installing.md

 Or download [latest archive](https://github.com/php-censor/php-censor/releases/latest) from GitHub, unzip it and run `composer install`.

-* Create an empty database for your application (MySQL/MariaDB or PostgreSQL);
+* Create an empty PostgreSQL database for your application;

 * Install Beanstalkd Queue (Optional, if you are going to use a queue with Worker):